UPPMAX/UPPMAX-documentation/docs/cluster_guides/transit_file_transfer_using_sftp.md

 where 'SSH' is an abbreviation of 'Secure Shell protocol' The program `sftp` allows you to transfer files to/from Transit using SFTP.

-The process is:
+## Using SFTP

+The procedure is described in the following steps.

-1. Get inside SUNET
+### 1. Get inside SUNET

+Get inside SUNET.

 ???- question "Forgot how to get inside SUNET?"

     It is discussed [at the 'login to Bianca' page](login_bianca.md).

-2. Start a terminal on your local computer
+### 2. Start a terminal on your local computer

+Start a terminal on your local computer.

+### 3. Connect `sftp` to Transit

-3. In the terminal, run `sftp` to connect to Transit by doing:
+In the terminal, connect `sftp` to Transit by doing:

 ```
 sftp [username]@transit.uppmax.uu.se